 offers a list of some of the benefits of community college, which include:

-.
+- Partnership with Businesses – A relatively new trend with many community colleges is the ability to partner with local businesses.
 Community colleges offer training programs for those businesses, ensuring students that complete those program have marketable skills at graduation.
-Some partnerships even include job placement
+Some partnerships even include job placement after graduation.

 Is Community College Right for You?